thermaq/btcontrol/README.md

 I also had to make a quick and dirty pulseaudio module to restart bluetooth and start the script.
 Ladspa increased pulseaudio startup time quite a bit and made bluetooth communication with it unreliable during boot up.
 I also encountered that phone trying to pair with bluetooth that is still trying to talk to pulse renders the whole pairing process moot.

 I'll include a script to compile the module later.
+Also the most reliable version was 13.99, so that's the other reason I compile pulse from scratch.

 ## awesome